Android Hacking

 Use Caution When Using SMS Payments

 Set your Android phone to limit the ability of apps to automatically spend your money.
-Apps that ask for payment via SMS are a red flag and should be avoided if at all possible.
+Apps that ask for payment via SMS are a red flag and should be avoided if possible.